Frequently Asked Questions

 -

+Yes.
+A 21+ photo ID is required for every attendee.
 Your photo ID must match the name on the ticket buyer’s account.
-An email confirmation is also required to pick up your wristband and vehicle pass at the ticket booth. -
+An email confirmation is also required to pick up your wristband and vehicle pass at the ticket booth.

 Thursday, May 7 at 12:00 PM (local time).